saltyorg/docs/docs/saltbox/backup/settings.md

 10. Username used for the OPTIONAL restore service.

     Has to be unique across all users of the service.
-Try sticking with a url for the server `box.domain.tld` unique to each server for something easily remembered.
+Try sticking with a url for the server `box.xYOUR_DOMAIN_NAMEx` unique to each server for something easily remembered.

     Usernames are hashed before requests are sent to the restore service.